CodingTrain/website-archive/_Guides/core-contribution-guide.md

 Sometimes, things don't work like they should.
 If you get stuck, don't worry!
 Feel free to ask for help at any time!
-You can even join the `#website` channel over on Slack if you are a patron of The Coding Train.
+You can even join the `#website` channel over on Slack if you are a member of The Coding Train.